nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-   1. Open your favourite CLI (Command Prompt, Windows Powershell, Terminal).
+   2. Open your favourite CLI (Command Prompt, Windows Powershell, Terminal).

-   1. `cd` into the folder containing the jar file.
+   3. `cd` into the folder containing the jar file.

-   1. Run `java -jar clubconnect.jar`.
+   4. Run `java -jar clubconnect.jar`.
       Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

 ### Deleting a person